OpenDataAlex/process_tracker/docs/source/python/process_tracker.rst

         process_run.find_process_target_attributes(process_id)

-This will return the target name, target object name, and target object attribute of each attribute registered.
+This will return a list with the following:

+.. list-table:: process_target_attributes returned
+   :widths: 25 50
+   :header-rows: 1

+   * - Attribute Name
+     - Attribute Description
+   * - target_name
+     - The name of the target source system
+   * - target_type
+     - The type of the target source system
+   * - target_object_name
+     - The object (i.e. table or dataset) name from the target source system
+   * - target_object_attribute_name
+     - The attribute (i.e. column) name from the target source object
+   * - is_key
+     - Is the attribute part of the source object's key?
+   * - is_filter
+     - Is the attribute used for record version comparison?
+   * - is_partition
+     - Is the attribute used for the partitioning of the data set (i.e. if the filetype is Parquet is the attribute used for the file partition)?
 Please note, if the attributes are not registered either during hte initialization of the process or thru direct interaction of the data store, no data will be returned.